IkerAlus/x402_swapper/README.md

 This project is in alpha.
 See [docs/TODO.md](docs/TODO.md) for what's still missing for a live deployment — most importantly TLS, file-based persistence, graceful shutdown, and a regulatory review (this kind of service is, in many jurisdictions, a regulated money-transmission activity — see [docs/OPERATOR_GUIDE.md](docs/OPERATOR_GUIDE.md)).

-This codebase pivoted from a single-merchant payment gateway to a swap-as-resource service on 2026-05-07.
-See [implementation_plan.md](implementation_plan.md) for the execution log and [SWAP_AS_RESOURCE.md](SWAP_AS_RESOURCE.md) for the original product brief.

 ---

 ## Project structure